New announcement. Learn more

 Get some exercise ie walking/stationary bike each day to help your circulation and oxygenation

-You may like to do some modified yoga - try a ‘hands free yoga’ session online.
-Or a 'Broken foot yoga'.
+You may like to do some modified yoga - try a ‘hands free yoga’ session online (check out the link here ).
+Or a 'Hurt foot yoga' here.
 Yoga can help you feel more connected with and kind to your body.
 Some yoga is purely sitting or lying down so with a broken leg you can still do that.
 Just take it slowly and carefully and listen to your body.
-Osteopathic gentle hands on treatment once a week helps your body recover from the tissue restrictions due to the injury, reduce pain and calm your nervous system.
-This helps increase the blood supply for healing your bone.

 Pilates with a physical therapist can help you feel stronger and more balanced in your body.

-Hyperbaric oxygen therapy daily to help speed up the bone healing and reduce inflammation
+Hyperbaric oxygen therapy daily to help speed up the bone healing and reduce inflammation.

 It’s an exciting day when you finally get your cast off!